jchassoul/dotfiles/README.md

-Includes configuration files for i3, py3status, zsh, git and some experimental stuff.

-### Requirements
+## Requirements
-You need zsh, feh, git, i3, py3status previously installed.
+You need squirrel installed.

 ### Installation
 In your home directory: